 - related to the birth (whether homebirth or hospital birth), a third-party payment system is usually in place.
 These medical bills are paid directly by your mutuelle, with any supplements either being paid directly by you, or by your ‘top-up’ hospitalisation insurance, if you have an additional policy.

-Contact your mutuelle to find out the exact cover you have and to find out about any other benefits you may be able to take advantage of.
+Contact your mutuelle to find out the exact cover you have and to find out about any other benefits you may be able to take advantage of, such as a birth bonus, subsidised domestic help.

 What if I am not covered by the Belgian social security system?